-Secondary schools and colleges may wish to have a small stock of disposable face coverings available to offer to students that are struggling to access these or where they may have forgotten their own.
+Secondary schools and colleges may wish to have a small stock of disposable face coverings available to offer to students that are struggling to access these, where they may have forgotten their own or need to replace it during the day.
 Settings can purchase disposable face coverings (also known as surgical face masks) from NCC through the PPE purchasing route.
 Please note these cannot be used in circumstances where PPE is required as they do not meet the standards for PPE but are suitable as face coverings.